Program Overview

 – Knowing how to choose the most appropriate techniques

-– Know how to make mass balances to size some processes
+– Know how to make mass balances to size some usual processes

 – Be aware of process eco-design